joelhawksley/identity/components/slides.md

 # [fit] Expected element matching<br>".State.State--green", found 0

 ^ Interesting.
-It can't find the CSS selectors we're looking for.
+It can't find the CSS we're looking for.

 ^ I wonder what our component is rendering.